Xaid-vfx/Xaid-vfx/README.md

-		"- 🌱 I’m currently learning":        "TypeScript ,Redux (Tech stack from my company) --- Sharpening my DSA Skills as well as contributing to Open Source (Personal goal)", "- 👯 I’m looking to collaborate on": "React, Web3 and Blockchain related projects", "- 🤔 I’m looking for help with":     "Anything related to what I am currently learning 😅", "- 💬 Ask me about":                  "React, PHP, CSS, SQL, Problem-Solving and anything related to Web-Dev, "- 📫 How to reach me:":              "mohdzaid.work@gmail.com", }
+		"- 🌱 I’m currently learning":        "TypeScript ,Redux (Tech stack from my company) --- Sharpening my DSA Skills as well as contributing to Open Source (Personal goal)", "- 👯 I’m looking to collaborate on": "React, Web3 and Blockchain related projects", "- 🤔 I’m looking for help with":     "Anything related to what I am currently learning 😅", "- 💬 Ask me about":                  "React, PHP, CSS, SQL, Problem-Solving and anything related to Web-Dev", "- 📫 How to reach me:":              "mohdzaid.work@gmail.com", }
 }